UCSFMemoryAndAging/macpie/docs/cli.rst

 Output
 ~~~~~~

 In the results file, all the merged fields will be in a single worksheet.
-Any data object that was not
+Any dataset that was not
 merged (by choice or because there were duplicates), will remain in its own worksheet.
-If a data object
+If a dataset
 could not be merged because there were duplicates, you can remove the duplicates, save the file, and use
 this same command to attempt the merge again.